cyou-b/terraform.aws.staticsite/README.md

 ```bash
 terraform destroy
 ```

-## Terraform Resources

-### Amazon Certificate Manager (ACM)
-- **Certificate**: Creates an ACM certificate for the specified domain.

-### CloudFront
-- **Distribution**: Configures a CloudFront distribution with S3 as the origin.
-Handles caching, error responses, logging, and SSL/TLS settings.

-### Route 53
-- **Record Sets**: Creates DNS records for domain validation required by ACM and sets up an A record alias to the CloudFront distribution.

-### S3 Bucket
-- **Bucket**: Creates an S3 bucket for storing static files.
-- **Bucket Policy**: Sets a public-read policy allowing objects to be retrieved by anyone.
-- **Bucket ACL**: Configures ACL to allow public-read access.
-- **Bucket Ownership Controls**: Configures object ownership for bucket owner preference.
-- **Public Access Block**: Blocks public access at the bucket level.

 ## License
 This project is licensed under the [License Name] License - see the [LICENSE.md](LICENSE.md) file for details.